Effects of elder abuse

 Independent advice is exactly that.
 Whether you are seeking legal, financial or other advice, independent advice is:

-This does not include someone giving advice to the family or ‘everyone’ and definitely does not include someone else’s advisor.
+Independent advice is not someone giving advice to the whole family and definitely does not include someone else’s advisor.

 There are a large range of situations that have financial and legal implications for your future.
 Formalising the arrangements in writing, with the assistance of a professional may reduce opportunities for abuse, while making the original arrangements clear.
 You might consider this before: